 Your product title is what Google relies on when deciding how relevant your product is to a customer’s search phrase.

-Plus the title acts as a hook, to grab customers attention and to create more interest.
+Plus the title acts as a hook, to grab customers’ attention and create more interest.

 Google allows you to write a title of up to 150 characters.
-It is wise to give a title that says what your product is, and some of its best features that people search.
+It is wise to give a title that says what your product is, and some of its best features that people search for.

 Inside the Google Merchant Portal, it will only display 75 characters and the rest will show when the customer clicks on your product.
 Which means you should include your best keywords within the first 75 characters.

 It’s ideal for shop owners to write titles within 75 characters and include target keywords there for optimized results.